 Want To Live to 100?
 Longevity is a Hot Topic for Today’s Retiree!

 If your goal is making it to 100, more power to you.
 It’s a crapshoot!
-Only about .004% of the current global population has done it.
+Only about 0.009% of the current global population—an estimated 722,000 people worldwide—has done it, according to United Nations population estimates.

 A positive attitude helps them wave off irritants and overcome setbacks.
 They don’t worry about what they can’t control.
 And they derive joy from everyday experiences like watering plants or watching clouds cross the sky.